Residential Substance Use Disorder Treatment

 With a comprehensive mental health counseling center located on its Mora campus, Recovering Hope gives clients convenient onsite access to family and individual counseling, psychiatric nursing, medication management, eye movement desensitization and reprocessing therapy (EMDR), and assessments.

-The staff at Recovering Hope understands that preserving family bonds – especially those with young children – is an important part of a healthy recovery from substance use disorders and associated traumas.
-To nurture that bond, Recovering Hope allows young children (up to age 5) to live onsite with their mothers during residential treatment.
-In addition to being licensed as early childhood educators, daycare staff specialize in conducting evidence-based trauma-informed interventions to address the individual needs of each child.
+At Recovering Hope, we prioritize the preservation of family bonds, especially for those with young children, as an integral part of successful recovery from substance use disorders and associated traumas.
+Young children up to the age of 5 are welcomed to reside onsite with their mothers during residential treatment, promoting a family-centric approach to healing.
+Our licensed early childhood educators and dedicated daycare staff are trained in evidence-based, trauma-informed interventions to meet the unique needs of each child, fostering a nurturing environment.

 We’re here to help.
 Call our admissions team at 1-844-314 HOPE